 Michigan and The United States

 Are you looking for only Michigan numbers?
 Often, answers about Michigan can be found at the following websites.
-The Census Bureau has two links for Michigan: State & County QuickFacts Michigan (for cities and towns with a population of 5,000 or more) page has the 2010 numbers (and later estimates)--you can input another state or city or zip code or location for their information, and a site with more visuals.
-Click on "advanced search" and begin to drill down to specific places in Michigan (or elsewhere).
+The Census Bureau has two links for Michigan: State & County QuickFacts Michigan (for cities and towns with a population of 5,000 or more) which has the 2020 numbers (and later estimates)--you can input another state or city or zip code or location for their information, and a site with more visuals (this link takes you to Michigan).
+The left-hand side of the page allows you to drill down to specific locations and/or demographic statistics in Michigan (or elsewhere).
 It's time consuming.

 Many older publications have been digitized as PDFs and are available for download from the University of Michigan or the Census Bureau.
 The links are embedded within the Excel files under the "UMich Inventory" section.
 The UM also have a very good webpage of Census resources.